Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_public_network_access"></a> [public\_network\_access](#input\_public\_network\_access)

-Description: (Optional) Whether or not public network access is allowed for this server.
+Description: (Optional) Whether or not public network access is allowed for this namespace.
 Defaults to Enabled.

 Type: `string`